LinkedInLearning/test-driven-development-in-an-ai-world-3966351/README.md

-# COURSENAME
+# Test-Driven Development in an AI World
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Test-Driven Development in an AI World`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]